 Ø Telehealth video conferencing technology will not be the same as a direct patient/therapist visit due to the fact that I will not be in the same room as my therapist.

-Ø I am to be online at least five minutes prior to session, alone, in quiet room, door closed.
-I can check in to the virtual waiting room of my therapist; in turn my therapist will be promptly notified.
+Ø I am to be online at least five minutes prior to the session, alone, in a quiet room, door closed.
+I can check in to the virtual waiting room of my therapist; in turn, my therapist will be promptly notified.
 My therapist will start our telehealth session within 5 minutes of our scheduled appointment time.

-Ø The alternatives to a telehealth session are in-office session and I have chosen to participate in telehealth sessions when in-office sessions cannot be arranged due to scheduling conflicts.
+Ø The alternatives to a telehealth session are in-office sessions and I have chosen to participate in telehealth sessions when in-office sessions cannot be arranged due to scheduling conflicts.

-Also understand the following limitations of telehealth video therapy sessions, when using Doxy.Me:
+Also, understand the following limitations of telehealth video therapy sessions:

-Ø Doxy.Me implements state of the art security and encryption protocols to assure that data integrity and privacy is maintained.
-As a result, Doxy.me complies with HIPAA, GDPR, PHIPA/PIPEDA, & HITECH requirements.
+Ø The telehealth platform used implements state-of-the-art security and encryption protocols to assure that data integrity and privacy are maintained.
+As a result, the practices telehealth service complies with HIPAA, GDPR, PHIPA/PIPEDA, & HITECH requirements.

-Ø Doxy.Me does not require downloads, plug-ins, or registration to use.
-Doxy.Me works best with Chrome, Safari, Firefox and is accessible from desktop, tablet, and smartphone.
+Ø The practices telehealth services work best with Chrome, Safari, Firefox, and is accessible from desktop, tablet, and smartphone [Android & iOS].

 Ø Telehealth sessions are only billable to insurance(s) when both parties are within Delaware limits according to their originating locations (addresses on file with insurance).
 Or in cases of prior authorization approval or pandemic amendments.